saimaheshh/Microservice-to-serve-ML-model/README.md

-# Microservice using the Python Flask framework to serve a machine learning prediction model
+# Microservice using the Python Flask framework to serve a Machine Learning model

 Objective: